litmuschaos/litmus-docs/website/docs/user-guides/view-chaos-impact.md

 </figure>

-- **Switch between dashboards for the same agent:** You can switch between the dashboard for the selected agent.
+- **Switch between dashboards for the same agent:** You can switch between the dashboards for the selected agent.
 To view a different dashboard for the given agent, click the dropdown option placed next to the dashboard name which contains the list of all the configured dashboards for that agent and select a particular dashbord.